-Part 1 of this series looked at my first journal entry just after I hit bottom.
-As I was getting ready to publish this second installment, I came across “I’m Grieving During the Coronavirus Pandemic.
+Part 1 of Housebound Revisited looked at my first journal entry just after I hit bottom.
+As I was getting ready to publish this followup, I came across “I’m Grieving During the Coronavirus Pandemic.
 You May Be, Too” in the New York Times and found that it aligned.

 In the midst of sudden or unexpected change, our survival mechanisms take over.
 At some level, most of us are in a holding pattern of fight-or-flight right now … but that’s not meant to be a holding pattern.
 It’s designed to be a short-term reaction to keep us alive so we can then deal with any other non-mortal concerns (like grief) soon after.